Illumina/SMNCopyNumberCaller/README.md

                 --threads NUMBER_THREADS
 ```
 Each line in the manifest file should list the absolute path to an input bam file.
-Compatible with Python3.
-Required python packages: numpy, scipy, statsmodels and pysam.

 ## Interpreting the output
 The program produces a .tsv file in the directory specified by --outDir.
-A .json file is also produced that contains more information for debugging purpose.
 The fields are explained below:

 | Fields in tsv     | Explanation                                                    |